Royal Insurance: Formation and early growth

 The first general manager was recruited from Royal Exchange Assurance, Percy Matthew Dove, a qualified actuary.
-He led the Company until his death in 1868 and, with the support of the directors, was responsible for the Royal’s early rapid growth.
-In September 1845 agents were appointed in the nearby towns and throughout Lancashire the following month.
-In November, agents were appointed in Glasgow and London and these were followed in succeeding months by the first overseas agents, in India, South America and the Far East.
+He led the company until his death in 1868 and, with the support of the directors, was responsible for the Royal’s early rapid growth.
+In September 1845, agents were appointed in nearby towns, and throughout Lancashire the following month.
+In November, agents were appointed in Glasgow and London, and they were followed in succeeding months by the first overseas agents: in India, South America and the Far East.
 Within a year, the Royal had 45 agents.
-The first step in establishing what was to become Royal’s most important market came in 1851 with the formation of a New York board; by 1853, Royal had been established in ten U.S. cities.
+The first step in establishing what was to become Royal’s most important market came in 1851 with the formation of a New York board.
+By 1853, Royal had been established in ten U.S. cities.

 The acquisitions begin

 On the death of Percy Dove in 1868, he was succeeded by John McLaren.
 He had joined Royal in 1856 as Assistant Secretary and was appointed general manager at the age of 41.
 He remained in office until his death in 1893.
 During his time fire premiums rose from £460,000 to over £2 million and life insurance premiums from £194,000 to £380,000.
 McLaren had vowed not to make any acquisitions until premiums exceeded £1 million and they reached that level in 1888.
 He then embarked on acquisitions that substantially increased the size and importance of Royal Insurance.
 First came the National Fire Insurance, and the Brighton and Sussex Fire Insurance in 1889 but the transforming acquisition was that of the Queen Insurance in 1891.
-Queen Insurance was already operating on a worldwide basis and the acquisition, which required an Act of Parliament, made the Royal the largest fire insurance company in the world.
+Queen Insurance was already operating on a worldwide basis and the acquisition made the Royal the largest fire insurance company in the world.